nginx/agent/README.md

 ## How it works
 NGINX Agent uses the Linux operating system pseudo-filesystems to interface with the process information of NGINX.
 Agent checks ```nginx -V``` output to determine the relevant configuration location for NGINX.
 Agent validates configuration with ```nginx -t``` before applying NGINX configuration.
-Agent reads both the access and error logs from the NGINX configuration.
-Reading these set of files from the NGINX configuration, using the specified log formats, it parses the appropriate log files and calculates the reported metrics.
-For NGINX Plus, Agent takes the relevant information from the Plus API, configurable through the NGINX configuration.
+The Agent reads both the access and error logs from the NGINX configuration.
+Reading this set of files from the NGINX configuration, using the specified log formats, it parses the appropriate log files and calculates the reported metrics.
+For NGINX Plus, the Agent takes the relevant information from the NGINX Plus API, configurable through the NGINX configuration.

 ![How agent works](docs/how-it-works.png "How it works")